View Categories

 • The IPA template is stored on the relevant agency drive in the folder: ‘Forms and Templates/Fostering Forms’.

-It can be helpful for the SSW to complete sections of this form in advance, for example through a telephone discussion with the LASW prior to the PPM.
-This allows the LASW to gather necessary permissions and information that will support a more informed and calm meeting.
+It can be helpful for the SSW to complete sections of this form in advance, for example through a telephone discussion with the LASW prior to the PPM and with information taken from the referral and/or a pre-placement meeting if one occurred.
+A conversation with the LASW allows them to gather necessary permissions and information, e.g. the Delegated Authority and this will support a faster, more informed and calm meeting.

 If, for any reason, the PPM cannot take place within the expected timescale, the SSW and foster carer should complete the form on a provisional basis and store it securely on Base.